Hudson Fasching: Collegiate

 Fasching committed to the University of Minnesota in December 2011.
 He was named to the Big Ten Conference's All-Freshman team after the 2013–14 season.

 As a member of the Golden Gophers, Fasching recorded 94 points (46 goals and 48 assists) in 115 career games.
-He helped the Gophers win three straight regular season championships.
+He helped the Gophers win three straight regular-season championships.
 His junior year, his final year at the school, he was an alternate captain and finished tied for first on the team in goals.

 Professional

+Buffalo Sabres

 Fasching was drafted by the Los Angeles Kings in the fourth round, 118th overall, of the 2013 NHL Entry Draft.
-On March 5, 2014, Fasching's rights were traded along with Nicolas Deslauriers and a draft pick to the Buffalo Sabres in exchange for Brayden McNabb, Jonathan Parker and two draft picks.
+On March 5, 2014, Fasching's rights were traded, along with Nicolas Deslauriers and a draft pick, to the Buffalo Sabres in exchange for Brayden McNabb, Jonathan Parker and two draft picks.

 On March 21, 2016, Fasching was signed to an entry-level pro contract by the Sabres.
 He made his NHL debut with the team on March 26, scoring his first NHL goal at 8:37 of the first period in a game against the Winnipeg Jets.
 Fasching eventually fell out of favor with Sabres management when a new regime took over in 2017; his first goal would be his only goal in 22 appearances with the Sabres.
-By the end of the 2017-18 season, the Sabres' farm team, the Rochester Americans, designated him a healthy scratch.
+By the end of the 2017–18 season, the Sabres' farm team, the Rochester Americans, designated him a healthy scratch.

+Arizona Coyotes

-On June 14, 2018, Fasching was traded after two full seasons with the Sabres to the Arizona Coyotes in exchange for Brandon Hickey and Mike Sislo.
+On June 14, 2018, Fasching was traded, after two full seasons with the Sabres, to the Arizona Coyotes in exchange for Brandon Hickey and Mike Sislo.

+New York Islanders

-On August 23, 2022, having left the Coyotes as a free agent, Fasching signed a one-year, two way contract with the New York Islanders.
+On August 23, 2022, having left the Coyotes as a free agent, Fasching signed a one-year, two-way contract with the New York Islanders.
+Fasching was called up from the Bridgeport Islanders on December 1, 2022, and became a regular in the lineup, scoring 10 goals for the team through the 2022-23 season.

+On May 1, 2023, the Islanders signed Fasching to a two-year contract extension.